 Once someone detained by the police invokes Miranda by expressing a desire to remain silent, have counsel present, or both, the police must stop interrogation.
 But this isn’t necessarily the end of the story: Some circumstances allow the prosecution to use statements a suspect makes after having invoked Miranda.
 These circumstances constitute a waiver of Miranda rights.
-(For more information on related topics, see Questioning by the Police.)
+(Sometimes prosecutors can use even statements obtained in violation of Miranda.)

 Courts understand that interrogation is inherently coercive and that there’s a difference between freely choosing to initiate or participate in a conversation and feeling compelled or manipulated into it.
 Therefore, a defendant must have a chance to understand the Miranda rights and must choose to waive them for a waiver to be valid.

 There’s no time limit for invoking Miranda rights.
 After receiving the warnings, a detainee may invoke the rights immediately or after answering some questions.
 Whenever that invocation occurs, the police must stop investigative questioning.
 But any statements preceding assertion of Miranda rights are likely to be admissible.